remuslum/bt4103team13/README.md

 # }
 ```

-## Step 6: Generating The Learning Path
+### Step 6: Generating The Learning Path

-Once we successfully found out the skill gap between an applicant with the job and peer standard, we can suggest the applicant to **job** and **continuous learning** programmes which help the applicant to fulfill the skill gap, and even outperforming the peers in the specific industry.
+Once we successfully find out the skills gap between an applicant and the job and peer standards, we can suggest the applicant to **job** and **continuous learning** programmes which help the applicant to fulfill the skills gap and even outperforming their peers in the specific industry.

 Example: We infer skills required in a vector form using Doc2Vec and find the top 5 unique most similar courses